 Drink Like a Pro

 Drink craft beer, good pisco, and Amazonian aphrodisiacs.
 Normal Peruvian beer (Pilsen, Cusqueña, Cristal) is refreshing but extremely boring, so treat yourself to an occasional glass or bottle of Peruvian craft beer (or cider), a market that has blossomed over the last three years.
-Cheap pisco smells like rotting vegetable matter, so try the good (expensive) stuff at least once.
+Cheap pisco smells like rotting vegetable matter, so try the good (expensive) stuff at least once (as well as a few classic pisco cocktails).
 As for the Amazonian aphrodisiacs, well, why not?
 They’re full of shamanic barks and natural remedies, they’re alcoholic, and they have sexually suggestive names.
 Perfect.